the American UNiversitY of PAriS GEOgraphic webzine

 Leigh Matthews, BA, American University of Paris, MA - Erasmus University, writer, photographer, international humanitarian social worker

 "The Arctic: A New Middle-East?" text and photos by Oleg Kobtzeff "The Friendly Arctic" - the title of a book by explorer and scholar Vilhjalmur Stefansson was meant to provoke the public into realizing that the Arctic regions are far from being the unlivable wastelands represented by popular belief.
-The island of Afognak as seen on a late summer evening from Spruce Island, (above) in the Kodiak Archipelago of South-Central Alaska contradicts the usual clichés.
 But once public opinion realizes how livable the Great North really is, will it remain protected from the excesses of development?

 "Zoos: Who Needs Them?" by Alan Aftonfalker and Yaroslav Rovenskikh.
 Photos by Alan Aftonfalker.
 Costa Rica's ban on zoos this summer coinciding with the centennial of the death of Karl Haggenbeck, one of the greatest entrepreneurs in the history of museology and zoology (and show business in the tradition of Barnum and Bailey?...), would be an excellent occasion to raise an important question relevant to animal rights, science and education, and to the issue of the representation of nature: should zoos be banned?
 Or are they a necessary haven for some animals that are too threatened in the wild?